-Infected and decaying teeth cause pain, difficulty eating and spread infection to the kidneys, the liver and heart, causing failure of these organs.
-This is one of the most common problems we see in the senior dog.
+- Infected and decaying teeth causing pain, difficulty eating and spreading infection to heart, liver and kidneys, causing failure of these organs.
+This is an extremely common problem in the mature cat. - Diagnostic Tests: Exam/Dental X Rays - Treatment: Dental cleaning, extraction when necessary, home care.